Local and Regional Artists to Respond to Nick Cave: Until This Fall / Winter

 Jlin grew up in Gary, Indiana, just 20 miles from downtown Chicago.
 Though she has previously used samples in her work, she now refuses to and her tracks are composed of all original material.
 She began producing music in 2008, and received early attention for her 2011 track “Erotic Heat”.
 Jlin’s debut album, Dark Energy, was released in 2015 to critical praise.
 Her follow-up Black Origami (2017) received further acclaim.

-Tracks will be available beginning in late November through January 3, 2021.
+Tracks will be available through January 3, 2021.
+Listen to the tracks here.

 afterLIFE | LatinX Theater Project